finbourne/lusid-sdk-java/sdk/docs/TransactionPortfoliosApi.md

 **400** | The details of the input related failure |  -  |
 **0** | Error response |  -  |

-<a name="deletePropertyFromTransaction"></a>
+<a name="deletePropertiesFromTransaction"></a>
-# **deletePropertyFromTransaction**
+# **deletePropertiesFromTransaction**
-> DeletedEntityResponse deletePropertyFromTransaction(scope, code, transactionId, transactionPropertyKey)
+> DeletedEntityResponse deletePropertiesFromTransaction(scope, code, transactionId, propertyKeys)

-[EARLY ACCESS] Delete property from transaction
+[EARLY ACCESS] Delete properties from transaction

-Delete a single property value from a single transaction in a transaction portfolio.
+Delete one or more property values from a single transaction in a transaction portfolio.

 ### Example
 ```java